Sometimes, the more you learn, the less you know.

 If you play around with your pop-up flash, you’ll see why I made this choice.
 Whenever challenged, my reasoning was ‘I don’t like flash’.

 The pop-up flash produces a harsh and flattening light that falls directly onto the subject.

-Constantly On The Wrong Focus Mode
+17. Constantly Setting The Wrong Focus Mode

-One thing you can’t fix in post production (yet) is your focus.
+One thing you can’t fix in post-production (yet) is your focus.

 That’s why it’s so essential to get this right in the camera.
 Often, time can be of the essence.